JeffGiroux/f5_terraform/AWS/Autoscale_via_lb/1nic/README.md

 # Deploying BIG-IP VEs in AWS - Auto Scale (Active/Active): 2-NIC

 ## To Do
-- testing
-- update readme
+- EXPIREMENTAL ONLY
-- move to AWS secret manager
-- create AWS NLB
-- fix AS3 on BIG-IP, otherwise NLB health checks fail
+- Community support only.
+Not F5 supported.
+- Move to AWS secret manager.
+Currently passwords are stored in clear text in the runtime init YAML file local to the BIG-IP box.
+- Add lifecycle hooks in ASG for auto healing
+- Add custom metrics for scale in/out
+- Much much much more to do.
+Not production ready.

+## Issues
+- Find an issue?
+Fork, clone, create branch, fix and PR.
+I'll review and merge into the main branch.
+Or submit a GitHub issue with all necessary details and logs.

 ## Contents